privacy-scaling-explorations/p0tion/README.md

 ### Components

 - **phase2cli**: all-in-one command-line for interfacing with zkSNARK Phase 2 Trusted Setup ceremonies.
 Both the participant and the coordinator can use it to interact with the ceremony, from its setup to generating a contribution.
-- **firebase-cli**: 3rd party Firebase CLI tool used to bootstrap the project to the cloud, locally emulate functions, db, storage and rules.
+- **firebase**: 3rd party Firebase CLI tool used to bootstrap the project to the cloud, locally emulate functions, db, storage and rules.

 ## Getting Started